Soccer-Bayern survive Leipzig comeback to win 5-3 and lift German Super Cup | Sports-Games

 Soccer-Bayern survive Leipzig comeback to win 5-3 and lift German Super Cup

-Bayern's backline was equally as effective in the first half with Leipzig having only one shot on goal in the 45 minutes.
+Bayern's backline was equally as effective in the first half with Leipzig having just the one shot on goal in 45 minutes.
 That all changed after the break with the hosts hitting the woodwork in the 56th with substitute Andre Silva's powerful header before Marcel Halstenberg went one better with his own header three minutes later to cut the deficit.

 Serge Gnabry briefly restored Bayern's three-goal cushion when he fired into the top of the net on the rebound after Thomas Mueller's shot was palmed away by keeper Peter Gulacsi.
 A 77th minute penalty by Christopher Nkunku made it 4-2 before Leipzig team mate Dani Olmo scored with a powerful shot to set up a nervous finale to an entertaining encounter.